lutzky/translationese/docs/index.rst

 translated into English ("`T`" texts).
 This is done based on features and characteristics found within the texts.

+This project was designed to be easily extensible by adding new hypotheses.
+See :ref:`extending`.

 Getting started
 ---------------